alire-project/alire/doc/configuration.md

  Option names (keys) can use lowercase and uppercase alphanumeric characters from the Latin alphabet.
-Underscores and dashes can also be used except as first or last character.
+Underscores and dashes can also be used except as the first or last character.
 Dot '.' is used to specify sub-categories, e.g.
  'user.name' or 'user.email'.

- Option values can be integers, float, Boolean (true or false) or strings.
+ Option values can be integers, floats, Booleans (true or false), or strings.
 The type detection is automatic, e.g. 10 is integer, 10.1 is float, true is Boolean.
-You can force a value to be set a string by using double-quotes, e.g.
+You can force a value to be a string by using double-quotes, e.g.
  "10.1" or "true".
 Extra type checking is used for built-in options (see below).

  Specific config options: